Tripping on shrooms: What does the science tell us?

 • Have a friend with you for support.

-• Stop using it if you notice a negative change in your mental health.
+• Stop using them if you notice a negative change in your mental health.

 This Really Happened

-A teenager presented to the hospital with altered mental status, non-sensical speech, and shaking extremities after ingesting psilocybin.
+A teenaged boy was brought to a hospital with altered mental status, nonsensical speech, and shaking extremities after ingesting psilocybin.
 He was agitated with disorganized thought processes and evidence of psychosis.
 MRI findings led to a diagnosis of toxic metabolic encephalopathy due to psilocybin.
-He was treated with risperidone and lorazepam, his mental status improved over 6 days, and he was discharged.
+He was treated with risperidone and lorazepam, his mental status improved over 6 days, and he was discharged (from Ho et al., 2024).